 “A digital stamp in crafting, stamping, card making, and scrapbooking is a digital image” which can be manipulated in Photoshop. (-Wikipedia).
 Digital stamps typically come in .abr (brush) and PNG formats; and are usually black in color.

-An often-asked question is how to change the color of a black stamp to a color of choice.
-Here’s how:
+An often-asked question is how to change the color of a black stamp to a different color.
+Here are 2 easy ways to add a solid color to a digital stamp.

-- Place your stamp on a blank layer above your background.
-In this example, I am using a stamp from Flower Stamps 01.
+- In the Layers Panel, place your stamp on a blank layer above your background.
+I am using ks-cu-flower-brushes01-4

-- Double-click on the Painted Edge layer (in the blank space to the right of the layer name) to open the Layer Style Options box.
+- In the Layers Panel, on the stamp layer, double-click to the right of the layer name to open the Layer Style Options box.

-- Double-click on the Color Overlay title in the Styles box on the left; this will open the Color Overlay Options box on the right.
+- Double-click on the Color Overlay title in the Layer Style box on the left; this will open the Color Overlay Options box on the right.

-- Click in the Color Picker to select your desired color, then click OK.
+- Click in the Color Box to open the Color Picker.
+Select your desired color, then click OK.

 - Click OK again, to close the Layer Styles Options box.

-- Place your stamp on a blank layer above your background.
+- In the Layers Panel, place your stamp on a blank layer above your background.

 - In the dialogue box that opens, click on the down-pointing arrow to the right of Contents to access the options.
 Choose Color.

-- When the Color Picker opens, choose the color you want.
+- In the Color Picker, choose the color you want.
 Click OK.

 - Click OK.
 The stamp will be filled with the new color you have chosen.